Joseph Buttigieg

 Joseph Anthony Buttigieg II (/ˈbuːtɪdʒədʒ/ BOO-tij-əj; (Note: Sometimes pronounced with a strong vowel as /-ɛdʒ/ --ej, as reflected in his son Pete Buttigieg's Twitter re-spelling of "boot-edge-edge", or possibly /-ɪdʒ/ --ij to approximate Maltese.)
 Buttiġieġ /mt/; May 20, 1947 – January 27, 2019) was a Maltese-American literary scholar and translator.
-He served as William R. Kenan Jr. Professor of English at the University of Notre Dame until his retirement in 2017, when he was named professor emeritus.
+He served as William R. Kenan Jr. Professor of English at the University of Notre Dame until his retirement in 2017.
 Buttigieg co-translated and co-edited the three-volume English edition of Antonio Gramsci's Prison Notebooks.

 Early life and education

-Buttigieg was the eldest of eight children born to Joseph Anthony and Maria Concetta Buttigieg in Ħamrun, Malta.
-He began his education in Ħamrun, completing undergraduate work and a master's degree at the University of Malta.
+Buttigieg was the eldest of eight children born to Joseph Anthony and Maria Concetta Buttigieg in Hamrun, Malta.
+He began his education in Hamrun, completing undergraduate work and a master's degree at the University of Malta.
 He earned a taught postgraduate degree, a B.Phil., from Heythrop College of the University of London and a Ph.D. in English (1976; with a dissertation on aesthetics in James Joyce's A Portrait of the Artist as a Young Man) from Binghamton University.
 He was naturalized as a U.S. citizen in 1979.